nairouz/SO/README.md

 - [Ismail Ben Ayed](https://scholar.google.com/citations?user=29vyUccAAAAJ&hl=en)
 - [Éric Granger](https://scholar.google.ca/citations?user=TmfbdagAAAAJ&hl=en)

-## 📝 Abstract
-Adapting vision-language models (VLMs) to new domains with few labeled samples remains a significant challenge due to severe overfitting and computational constraints.
-State-of-the-art solutions, such as low-rank reparameterization, mitigate these issues but often struggle with generalization and require extensive hyperparameter tuning.
-In this paper, a novel Sparse Optimization (SO) framework is proposed.
-Unlike low-rank approaches that typically constrain updates to a fixed subspace, our SO method leverages high sparsity to dynamically adjust very few parameters.
-We introduce two key paradigms.
-First, we advocate for \textit{local sparsity and global density}, which updates a minimal subset of parameters per iteration while maintaining overall model expressiveness.
-As a second paradigm, we advocate for \textit{local randomness and global importance}, which sparsifies the gradient using random selection while pruning the first moment based on importance.
-This combination significantly mitigates overfitting and ensures stable adaptation in low-data regimes.
-Extensive experiments on 11 diverse datasets show that SO achieves state-of-the-art few-shot adaptation performance while reducing memory overhead.

 ## 🎨 Approach

+This repo introduces Sparse Optimization (SO), a simple optimizer that updates very few parameters per step while keeping the model expressive.

+* `Local sparsity and global density`: dynamically update a very tiny subset of weights while the deployed model remains dense.
+Hhigh sparsity is enforced in both the gradient and moment updates while allowing the sparsity support to evolve dynamically throughout training.

+* `Local randomness and global importance`: sparsify gradients via random selection, and prune the optimizer momentums by importance.
+The gradient captures local and iteration-specific information.
+The first moment aggregates the gradients over the whole path and, thus, reflects long-term parameter importance.
+Random pruning of the gradient prevents the model from relying too much on short-term and local high-magnitude updates.
+The importance-based selection of the first moment ensures that connections with long-term significance are updated.

+Together, these choices curb overfitting, stabilize adaptation in low-data regimes, and reduce memory consumption.
+Across 11 diverse datasets, SO delivers state-of-the-art few-shot performance with lower memory overhead.

 ## 📁 Project structure